 Every baptized person is a missionary.
 We are all called to be witnesses of the love and mercy of God found in the person of Jesus Christ.
-The Office of Missions promotes this universal missionary spirit in the hearts and minds of the people of God including children through the Society for the Propagation of the Faith, Missionary Childhood Association (MCA), the Society of St. Peter Apostle, Missionary Cooperative Plan (MCP) and Missionary Union of Priest and Religious.
-To read Pope Francis’ most recent letter for World Missions Day, click here.
+The Office of Missions promotes this universal missionary spirit in the hearts and minds of the people of God including children through the Society for the Propagation of the Faith, Missionary Childhood Association, the Society of St. Peter Apostle, Mission Cooperative Plan and Missionary Union of Priest and Religious.

 Pontifical Mission Societies